Active Learning and CSI Acquisition for mmWave Initial Alignment: Active Learning and Hierarchical Posterior Matching

 \begin{enumerate} \item \textit{Full measurement} $z_t=y_t$:

-In the case of static fading coefficient $\alpha$ (zero mobility), we may assume that $\alpha$ is known to the BS.
-With full measurement $z_t=y_t$, the conditional distribution of $z_t$ is a complex Gaussian, written as
+In the case of static channel (zero mobility), we may assume that the fading coefficient $\alpha$ is known to the BS.
+With a full measurement $z_t=y_t$, the conditional distribution of $z_t$ is a complex Gaussian, written as

-In the case where $\alpha$ is not known, the algorithm is assumed to use an estimation-base approximation with the estimate $\hat{\alpha}$:
+In the case where $\alpha$ is not known, the algorithm is assumed to use an estimate $\hat{\alpha}$:

 for the posterior update.

 \item \textit{1-bit measurement} $z_t = \mathds{1} )$: